qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

    * - Arguments
      - * **point_a** - point geometry
        * **point_b** - point geometry
-       * **source_crs** - an optional string representing the source CRS of the points.
+       * **source_crs** - an optional string or CRS object representing the source CRS of the points.
 By default the current layer's CRS is used.
        * **ellipsoid** - an optional string representing the acronym or the authority:ID (eg 'EPSG:7030') of the ellipsoid on which the bearing should be measured.
 By default the current project's ellipsoid setting is used.
    * - Examples
      - * ``degrees( bearing( make_point(16198544, -4534850), make_point(18736872, -1877769), 'EPSG:3857', 'EPSG:7030') )`` → 49.980071